‘This article contains affiliate links. If you make a purchase after clicking on a link I may earn a small commission at no extra cost to you.’

 |Warranty||2 years||3 years||2 years|

-7 features common to all Traxxis trolling motors
+Features common to all Traxxis trolling motors

-- The same mounting method.
+The same mounting method.
 A highly durable C-shaped clamp with dual screws to secure them in place.

 The company’s Digital Maximizer™ technology that increases battery life by up to 5 times.

 Push to test battery meter.
 Press the button to instantly see how much charge remains in your battery and avoid being stranded and forced to paddle.

 Fast cooling – Extra-large windings to help cool the motor more quickly.

 They all feature quiet performance technology to reduce the chance of spooking the fish.

-Compare Traxxis vs Endura
+Compare Traxxis with Endura models

 If you’re not sure whether the Endura or Traxxis is right for your boat, check out the video from Michael Lopez on this link.
 Michael gives a great ‘hands on’ comparison that won’t leave you guessing.